System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 should complete in less than 20 minutes and can be used to verify that everything works.
 The small benchmark can, depending on the GPU, already give results in line with those in the manuscript for the find and find-or-put loads.
-To obtain a representative insertion benchmark, a benchmark size close to the GPU memory should be performed.
-(In particular, the 64-bit tables perform much better under lower insertion loads than under high load.
-This will be touched upon in the camera-ready manuscript.)
+To obtain a representative insertion benchmark, a larger benchmark may have to be performed.

+[^benchmarksize]: In particular, the 64-bit tables perform much better under
+    lower loads than under high load in the insertion benchmark---though still significantly less than the compact tables except for under very small loads.
+This will be touched upon in the camera-ready paper.

 ### Real-world (havi) benchmark

 TODO: describe the data and how to run it

-## Troubleshooting
+## Notes and troubleshooting

 ### My GPU has much less than 12GB (or much more than 48GB) of memory

 The `benchmarks.sh` script can also be supplied with an integer, in which case this will be taken as the logarithm of the number of (primary) entries in the benchmark tables.
-The `normal` 24GB size corresponds to 29, and each step roughly halves or doubles the memory used.
+The `normal` size for GPUs with 24GB memory corresponds to the integer 29, and each step roughly halves or doubles the memory used.
 For GPUs with 6GB of memory one may thus use `./benchmarks/benchmarks.sh 27`.

 ### Increasing the precision